Dance

 • I am in grades 10–12 or 15–18 years of age on December 1 of the year I am applying.

-• If I’m selected as a Finalist, this would be my first time attending National YoungArts Week.
+• If I’m selected as an award winner with distinction, this would be my first time attending National YoungArts Week.

 Application Requirements